javacc/javacc-8/docs/documentation/grammar.md

                      | "<" java_identifier ( "," java_identifier )* ">"
 ```

-The lexical state list describes the set of lexical states for which the corresponding [regular expression production](#regular-expr-production) applies.
+The lexical state list describes the set of lexical states for which the corresponding [regular expression production](#regular_expr_production) applies.
 If this is written as `<*>`, the regular expression production applies to all lexical states.
 Otherwise, it applies to all the lexical states in the identifier list within the angular brackets.

 <br>

-### <a name="regexpr-kind"></a>regexpr_kind
+### regexpr_kind

 ---